Catherine Oughtibridge. Not the easiest name to spell.

 I work really hard at it

 It’s not easy.
-I’ve been in therapy a while, I’ve studied meditation and I’ve read a large number of self-help, psychology and philosophy books.
+I was in therapy a while, I’ve studied meditation and I’ve read a large number of self-help, psychology and philosophy books.
 I keep a journal and write down my feelings, my goals and my dreams.

 I can’t simply push my emotions aside and get on with life.
 For one I end up in a panic attack or my body shuts down – like an animal instinctively playing dead.
 Without my constant trying to be nice to myself I end up with a brain that is so stupid I cannot do simple tasks like make a cup of tea.
 I drink my tea black without sugar.